 - Always be aware of the moving parts of your boat.
 This includes big things like spars and booms that may swing when you tack, as well as anything that is not tied or bolted down.
-A sailboat is a machine in a constant state of motion, and everything on it is (in some way) moving and shifting.
+A sailboat is a machine in a constant state of motion, and everything on it is constantly moving and shifting.
 Be watchful, and keep your wits about you.

 - Clean up the deck whenever possible, and stow your sails quickly and safely.
 Sails that are luffing will affect your progress and your path through the water, so be sure to at least sea-stow them once they are doused.
-Coil and hang your lines properly to ensure that the line pays out without snags, knots, loops, etc. when you need it to, and to avoid tripping hazards.
+Coil and hang your lines properly to ensure you don't have any snags, knots, loops, etc. Keeping the deck clear will also help you to avoid tripping hazards.

 - If you are on a boat that requires you to climb aloft at anytime, remember to always let someone on deck know when you are going up and when you are coming down.
 Wear a safety harness at all times, and clip in whenever possible.

 Sailing is one of the best ways to enjoy nature, explore, and experience a fun challenge outdoors.
 Planning and preparation beforehand will help you be a good skipper for yourself and your passengers.
 Accurate, relevant sailing knowledge, common sense, and correct sail and line handling will help ensure that your adventures are fun-filled and accident-free.